0xGuillaume/aws-serverless-api/README.md

 _DummyAssetsDDB_ is a DynamoDB (_NoSQL_) table filled with a random set of instances with random attributes values.

-Each table items use the bellow data format.
+Each table items uses the bellow data format.

 ```json
 "Item1": {